Legislative Update: New £2,000 NI Cap Will Reduce Salary Sacrifice Savings for Umbrella Contractors

 Spring Budget 2024

 The Chancellor announced a “budget for long term growth”, however, with fiscal projections remaining flat and recognising a limited amount of wiggle room, significant tax cuts were not on the table.
 How will it affect you?
-The elephant in the room is the continued theme concerning personal finances with the extended freezing of various allowances (namely income tax and inheritance […]
+The elephant in the room is the continued theme concerning personal finances with the extended freezing of various allowances (namely income tax and inheritance tax) beyond […]

 Autumn Statement 2023